Plant-induced systemic resistance

-Induced Systemic Resistance (ISR) is a resistance mechanism in plants that is activated by infection.
+Induced systemic resistance (ISR) is a resistance mechanism in plants that is activated by infection.
 Its mode of action does not depend on direct killing or inhibition of the invading pathogen, but rather on increasing physical or chemical barrier of the host plant.
 Like the Systemic Acquired Resistance (SAR) a plant can develop defenses against an invader such as a pathogen or parasite if an infection takes place.
-In contrast to SAR which is triggered by the accumulation of salicylic acid, ISR instead relies on signal transduction pathways activated by jasmonate and ethylene.
+In contrast to SAR, which is triggered by the accumulation of salicylic acid, ISR instead relies on signal transduction pathways activated by jasmonate and ethylene.

 Discovery

 The induction of plant-induced resistance to pathogen protection was identified in 1901 and was described as the "system of acquired resistance."
 Subsequently, several different terms have been used, namely, "acquired physiological immunity", "resistance displacement", "plant immune function" and "induced system resistance."
-Many forms of stimulus have been found to induce the plant to the virus, bacteria and fungi and other disease resistance including Mechanical factors (dry ice damage, electromagnetic, ultraviolet, and low temperature and high temperature treatment, etc.) Chemical factors (heavy metal salts, water, salicylic acid) and Biological factors (fungi, bacteria, viruses, and their metabolites).
+Many forms of stimulus have been found to induce the plant to the virus, bacteria and fungi and other disease resistance including mechanical factors (dry ice damage, electromagnetic, ultraviolet, and low temperature and high temperature treatment, etc.), chemical factors (heavy metal salts, water, salicylic acid), and biological factors (fungi, bacteria, viruses, and their metabolites).

 Mode of action

 Induced resistance of plants has 2 major modes of action: the SAR pathway and the ISR pathway.
 SAR can elicit a rapid local reaction, or hypersensitive response, the pathogen is limited to a small area of the site of infection.
 As mentioned, salicylic acid is the mode of action for the SAR pathway.
 ISR enhances the defense systems of the plant by jasmonic acid (JA) mode of action.
 Both act on the effect of the NPR-1, but SAR utilizes PR genes.
 It is important to note that the two mediated responses have regulatory effects on one another.
 As SA goes up, it can inhibit the effect of JA.
 There is a balance to be maintained when activating both responses.

-ISR responses can be mediated by rhizobacteria which has shown to be effective against necrotrophic pathogens and insect herbivores that are sensitive to JA/ET defenses.
+ISR responses can be mediated by rhizobacteria.
+This has shown to be effective against necrotrophic pathogens and insect herbivores that are sensitive to JA/ET defenses.
 The importance of rhizobacteria-mediated ISR has been widely reported.

 The biological factors of plant-induced system resistance generally include two broad categories, namely classical plant-induced resistance to disease induction (PGPR) or fungi that promote plant growth (PGPF), and plant growth-promoting rhizosphere bacteria (PGPR) or plant growth promoting fungi (PGPF).
 The difference is mainly due to the fact that the latter can effectively promote plant growth and increase crop yield while causing (or increasing) plant resistance to diseases (sometimes including pests).

 Effects on insects

-Some studies have also reported negative effects of beneficial microbes on plant-insect interactions as well.
+Some studies have also reported negative effects of beneficial microbes on plant-insect interactions.